dmbarbour/wikilon/docs/NetworkModel.md

 * how do we secure our communications?
 * how do we route messages within an AVM?
 * what happens when message cannot be delivered?

+### Transactional Batching of Messages

+When the message is the unit for atomic queries and updates, developers are pressured to awkwardly grow a large vocabulary of messages to represent atomic composite behaviors.
+Transactions mitigate this problem by allowing clients to compose operations.
+Unfortunately, transactions in distributed systems have their own problems, such as high latency coordination and complicated implementation.

+Transactional batching offers a simple sweet spot:

+* a batch of messages is the atomic unit of communication
+* messages in a batch are processed sequentially, in order
+* messages from two batches are not interleaved
+* output messages are partitioned into one batch per machine
+* batches are implicitly ordered between two machines

+These batches are *transparent* to our purely functional AVMs.
+An AVM processes each message separately.
+Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is effectively a constraint on scheduling, to ensure a friendly default experience.*

+Developers may still need to model queues, buffers, and so on to more precisely control communications.
+But, relative to systems with an adverserial scheduler, the need for explicit control should be much less frequent, and perhaps oriented more towards reducing synchronization rather than increasing it.

+Where feasible, batches are also the atomic unit of *failure.* For example, if any message to an AVM results in a divide-by-zero, we will simply return to the initial state and reject the whole batch.
+However, not every resource adapters will support local transactions.

 ### Substructural Types